 Your front-end debt ratio (monthly debt payments, excluding a mortgage) should not exceed 31% of your gross monthly income.
-Lenders may allow a ratio up to 40% in some cases.
+Lenders may allow a ratio of up to 40% in some cases.

 Your back-end debt ratio (mortgage, plus all monthly debt payments) cannot exceed 43% of your gross monthly income.
-Lenders may allow a ratio up to 50% in some cases.
+Lenders may allow a ratio of up to 50% in some cases.